-The first first recorded hermitages in Meteora exist since the 11th Century, traditions tell of settlements even before the 10th Century.
+The very first recorded hermitages in Meteora have existed since the 11th Century, traditions tell of settlements even before the 10th Century.
 Over the years, these hermitages grew into an organized community modeled by the Holy Mount Athos and formed the monastery Doupiani.

 During the 14th Century further monasteries were built and the religious facilities were supported financially and by the grant of privileges by local rulers such as King Simeon.
 Over the years, several monasteries and hermitages were created, whose founders have survived only partially by name.